 Bayesian estimation is particularly well-suited to this problem because it naturally captures the discrete degeneracies arising from the NV symmetry, representing them as distinct peaks in the posterior distribution rather than forcing a single, potentially misleading, best-fit solution.
-Another key advantage of our approach is that it eliminates the need for Hamiltonian diagonalization.
-By expressing the photoluminescence signal analytically in terms of geometric resonance conditions in the magnetic field space, we derive a closed-form model for the expected measurement $\textbf{s}_\text{model}(\theta)$.
+Another key advantage of our forward model used to simulate PL maps is that it avoids repeated Hamiltonian diagonalization during likelihood evaluation.
+By expressing the photoluminescence signal analytically in terms of geometric resonance conditions in the magnetic field space, we derive a closed-form model for the expected measurement $\text{PL}^\text{model}(\boldsymbol{\theta})$.
 This yields a substantial computational speedup, enabling fast and scalable Bayesian inference without compromising accuracy.

-From the posterior distribution $P(\theta|\mathbf{s})$, one can compute marginal probability distributions for individual parameters by integrating out the others.
+From the posterior distribution $P(\boldsymbol{\theta}|\mathbf{y})$, one can compute marginal probability distributions for individual parameters by integrating out the others.
 These marginal distributions capture the individual confidence intervals and correlations between parameters and are essential for interpreting the results of the inference.